Shirakumo/cl-mixed/README.md

 * `ladspa` Use a LADSPA plugin.
 * `noise` Generate noise.
 * `pitch` Shift the pitch.
+* `queue` Queue multiple segments one after the other.
 * `repeat` Record an input and then repeat it back.
 * `space-mixer` Mix multiple inputs as if they were in 3D space.
 * `volume-control` Adapt the volume and pan of a stereo signal.